UkiDLucas/UkiDLucas.github.io/_posts/2024-06-08-tactical-vs-strategic-leaders.md

 date: 2024-06-08
 author: Uki D. Lucas
 permalink: "/posts/tactical-vs-strategic-leaders/"
+overview: "This blog post highlights the importance of transitioning from hands-on tasks to strategic leadership for technology managers.
+This post provides clear context, key ideas, and practical takeaways."
 excerpt: "A leadership reflection on delegating tactical work and focusing on strategic impact."
 tags:
   - leadership